Mnemosyne CrystalBack to Objects Main > Mnemosyne Crystal

 Appearances (Comics): Free Comic Book Day Edition 2016, Intro to Prehistory Part 1, Intro to Prehistory Part 2, Halloween ComicFest 2016 Edition, Intro to Prehistory Part 3, The Dino Egg Effect Part 1, Savage High Part 1, Savage High Part 2, Harley & Batgirl's Excellent Adventure Part 2, Egging On Part 1, Egging On Part 2, Deja Vu Part 1, Deja Vu Part 2, State of the Martial Art, Friends in High Places, Gimme a Summer Break, One-Hit Wonder Woman, A Punch of Color, Summertime Madness, Every Trick in the Book, Painting the Town Red, The Write Stuff, Paper Trail, The Switcheroo-Witcheroo, On the Same Page, Final Draft, Two Sides to Every Story, Oa Snap, Stay Calm, Krypton, Barry-Foot in the Bark, Space Walk With Me, Planet of the Bots, Zone In, Breaking Out, Light The Way Home, Moon Doggie, Fight and Space Flight, and The Final Frontier

-Appearances (Graphic Novels): Finals Crisis and Hits and Myths
+Appearances (Graphic Novels): Finals Crisis, Hits and Myths, and Summer Olympus

 Appearances (Books): Super Hero High School Yearbook

 Appearances (Movies): Hero of the Year

 Appearances (LEGO Webisodes): Need for Speed, Trading Places, Crazed & Confused, and Wonder Waitress

 Appearances (LEGO TV Special): Galactic Wonder